timofeysie/satisfactory/README.md

 typescript                      4.2.4
 ```

-## A Cheat sheet of commands and changes made for the course

-This should be a concise list of commands and changes that are done in each step.

 ## 2 - Creating an Nx Workspace

 ### 1. Create a new Nx workspace in your workshop folder